abhinavmsra/jQuery-faker/README.md

 ## Future Enhancements

 * Add regular expression match for more magic
-* Make even better internal knowledgebase for even more magic
+* Make even better internal knowledge base for even more magic
 * Allow custom field to be created based on datatype only, no need to define the data itself
 * Allow users to switch to bug mode where incorrect data is fed to the fields to check the vulnerabilities
 * Automatic disable in production environment
 * Auto detect confirmation fields
-* Support minimum and maximum values for numerical/date datatypes
+* Support minimum and maximum values for numerical/date data-types
 * Match with multiple input attributes

 ## Why do I need this?